davidpaulius/olp_llm/README.md

 ## How to Run

 Simply run the Jupyter Notebook script named [``ICRA25_pipeline.py``](ICRA25_pipeline.py) once you have set everything up as above.
 You can change the task setting by modifying the code as well as set the OpenAI GPT model of your choice.
+- Check out the [OpenAI API documentation](https://platform.openai.com/docs/overview) page for information on the kinds of models available for use and other details.

 ## Further Details on OMPL in CoppeliaSim